Listen to this article:

-Begin in tabletop with your knees about hip width apart.
+Begin on the tabletop with your knees about hip-width apart.
 Place a bolster lengthwise between your legs, bend your knees more, and sit back on it under your tail bone.
 If this is uncomfortable for your joints, place a folded blanket underneath your knees for added cushion.

 Allow your knees and calves to hug the bolster as the tops of your feet rest on the floor.
 Your pelvis will be tilted slightly forward and your back straight.
 Feel your quads and thighs lengthen.
 Breathe and settle your hips downward.

 Supported Reclined Bound Angle Pose (Supta Baddha Konasana)